Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/ArcGIS tiled layer (URL)/README.md

 # ArcGIS tiled layer (URL)

-Load a Tiled Layer from a map server with a URL.
+Load a tiled layer from a map server with a URL.

 ![ArcGIS tiled layer (URL) sample](tiled-layer-url.png)